 In order to best understand the benefits of qualitative market research, it’s worthwhile to take a step back and understand why qualitative research became a practice within market research in the first place.
-And in order to understand that, one needs to understand the state of market research prior to the introduction of qualitative research.
+And to understand that, one must understand the history of market research prior to the introduction of qualitative research.

 A man named George Gallup further developed this practice in the mid-1930s and developed the process of aided recall, which asked people to recall ads in publications without actually showing them.
 This became a relatively tried-and-true method of understanding the effectiveness of not only print but later radio and television advertising.